University Fellowships & Prizes

 Demonstrated leadership/mentorship of peer educators and encouragement of effective teaching in others

-Nomination Process: Faculty or staff members from teaching or outreach programs should send nomination letters to Rona Ramos (firstname.lastname@example.org), by Friday, June 4th, 2021.
+Nomination Process: Nomination letters may be sent by faculty or staff members from teaching or outreach programs, or graduate students may self nominate.
+Up to two supporting letters can be sent in addition to the nomination letter.
+Please send nomination and supporting letters to Rona Ramos (email@example.com), by Friday, July 16th.
 Letters should address the relevant selection criteria above.
 The Graduate Student Awards Committee will review applications and select recipients.
 Awards are presented in the fall during the orientation program for new graduate students.

 If you have any questions about the award, please email firstname.lastname@example.org.